DragonFlyer139/Video-Store/README.md

 - Fix movie return screen issue where it still shows the movie after you return it, until you refresh the screen
 - Add option to cancel a reservation on customer screen
 - Make reservations automatically cancel after a certain time
-- Use copy.amount to determine fee amount
+- Use invoice_transaction.dailycharge to determine fee amount
 - ~~Make IDs for copy, movie, etc auto-increment instead of assigning manually~~
 - Remove multiple submit buttons on reserve/checkout forms
 - Add more transactions/members/etc so the top 10 screens fill out better